 The screen swirled for a moment to think and then sneered back in big red letters: “CANCELLED.”

 I fought the tears welling up.
 Home, oh home!
-Nine months of travel is amazing, but I was painfully ready to see my dear ones.
+Nine months of extended travel is amazing, but I was homesick and painfully ready to see my dear ones.
 The message on the screen was clear, though: there was no flight for me for today, May 12th.

 Just then, a friend from home popped up in my Facebook chat window.
 “My flight is canceled!”
 I moaned to him.
 “Check the American Airlines site and see!”